 The first step to take to become a project manager is to get the right education.
 You don't need to earn a degree in project management, but specialist training would prove beneficial.
 You will gain an edge over your competitors by obtaining industry certification.
 It also means you have more chance of landing the best positions in the project management industry.

 If you choose to go down the path of earning a degree, it will show that you are serious about carving out a career in this field.
 After your training, you will have to make a decision about what area of project management you want to become more involved with.
 There are several different routes you can take.

 If you would prefer to gain some experience while earning your degree, then you might want to take an online course.
-The main advantage of undergoing training online is that you can do it at a time that is suitable to you.
+The main advantage of undergoing training online is that you can do it at a time that is suitable for you.
 So you can work during the day and earn your degree in the evening.
 While it may take you longer to get your degree, the work that you do gains you invaluable experience, and you can do it without severely impacting your schedule.

 1. Project Co-Ordinator

 This project management career is perfect for those just starting out in the industry.
 Instead of being in charge, you work as an assistant to the project manager.
 This way you can learn more about what the role entails.
 Also, it helps you gain experience that you can use when you take on the role of managing projects yourself.
 You can also continue your education, putting you in a better position to apply to more senior positions later.

 2. New Product Development Project Manager

 This position is suitable for those who have a keen analytical mind.
 Here you aren't just involved with the development of a product, but also how it is going to be commercialized and marketed.
-What industry you choose to get involved with will, of course, determine what projects you are responsible for.
+What industry you choose to get involved with the will, of course, determine what projects you are responsible for.

 3. Construction Project Manager